International School Rejected Your Special Needs Child in Japan — What to Do Next

 Is the SEN support in Japanese public schools actually good?

 It varies by school and municipality, as it does everywhere.
-The structural framework — dedicated SEN classes with max 8 students, trained teachers, reasonable accommodation requirements — is sound.
+The structural framework — dedicated SEN classes capped at 8 students per teacher, trained teachers, and reasonable-accommodation duties — is sound.
 The cultural approach differs from Western models (more emphasis on group harmony, life skills, and social integration than on individual academic acceleration).
 For children with moderate needs, the small class sizes and dedicated attention often deliver more consistent daily support than an overcrowded international school classroom with no SEN infrastructure.

 Get Your Free Japan School Meeting Prep Checklist